Master of Science in Genetic Counseling

 This 21-month, full-time Augustana-Sanford Genetic Counseling Graduate Program (ASGCGP) consists of coursework and rotations, as well as a graduate research project and presentation.

-All students enrolled in the ASGCGP spend their first academic year in the Sioux Falls area.
-Starting with the 2023 Cohort, three students will remain in Sioux Falls, five will move to San Diego and two will move to Fargo.
+All students enrolled in the ASGCGP spend their first academic year in Sioux Falls.
+Second-year students will separate into the program's three tracks in Sioux Falls, San Diego, California, and Fargo, North Dakota.
 Students in all locations connect through technology and frequent communication.
+Although second-year students are in different physical locations, all program students will feel united through discussion-based courses using real-time interactive video.

 Rotations